AklimaRimi/AppClassifier/README.md

 ## Future Work

 Almost 50000+ data points can be found on [this](https://sourceforge.net/) website where I have collected 33634 data points.
 My future work will be to collect more data and develop this project.
 Anyone can join me.
-Feel free to knock on my door.
+Feel free to pull a request.